suryaprakash1222/NBFC-Loan-Portfolio-Analysis-using-MySQL-and-Power-BI/README.md

 - installment
 - total amount received

-This layer helps connect dashboard-level observations to individual loan records.

----

 ## Business Value

 This project demonstrates how SQL and Power BI can be used together to support practical NBFC lending analysis.